rishi058/CP-DSA/CP__DUMP/NEW/01_INTRO.md

 Good Morning/Afternoon/Evening, Sir/Ma'm.

 My name is Rishi Raj.
-I am a 2025 B.Tech graduate in CSE from IIIT Bhagalpur with a CGPA of 8.
+I am a 2025 B.Tech graduate specialised in CSE from IIIT Bhagalpur with a CGPA of 8.

 #### 1. TECHNICAL SKILLS

 I have a solid foundation in programming languages like C++, Python & JavaScript.
-I have a good knowledge on toolkits & frameworks like VS Code, Android Studio, Flutter, Firebase, ReactJS, NodeJS, and NextJS.
+I have a good knowledge on toolkits & frameworks like VS Code, Android Studio, Flutter, Firebase, MERN and NextJS.

 In terms of coursework, I excel in subjects such as DSA, OOP, DBMS, OS, CN.

 #### 2. EXPERIENCE

-TALKKING ABOUT MY EXPEREINCE :-
+TALKING ABOUT MY EXPEREINCE :-

 1. I’m currently working at Infosys as a Specialist Programmer in the Agentic AI domain.
 2. Previously, I completed a 6-month internship at SanDisk as a Data Analyst, gaining hands-on experience in Python, Advanced Excel, Power BI & tableau.